youssefm/limited-grades/README.md

 # To Do

+- Search feature?
 - Improvements to card detail view?
-- Search feature?
+- Add delay to card previews?
+- Improve filter button styling?
+- Fix last updated at timestamp?